VachaLab/gorder-manual/src/cgorder_basics.md

 `gorder` automatically identified three molecule types and all relevant bonds.
 Order parameters are reported for each bond type of each molecule type. `average order` corresponds to the average order of all the relevant bonds of the entire system or a single molecule type, respectively.

-> The bond types (and molecule types) are listed in the same order their atoms appear in the input TPR structure.
+> ⚠️ The bond types are listed in the **same order their atoms appear in the input TPR structure**.
+Note that in some force fields, the sequence of atoms may be unintuitive and bonds from different tails may not be separated.
+Always check the output before plotting the results!

 Let's take a closer look at a part of the output YAML file: